 A requirement of GDPR is for the Warwickshire County Council (as Data Controller) to perform a risk assessment on the provider of systems or services (as Data Processor) regarding the Confidentiality, Integrity and Availability of data.
 See Article 32 of GDPR “Security of Processing” .

-See the link below or in the ‘Do it online’ section for our questionnaire.
+See the link below for our questionnaire.
 There is no right or wrong way to answer these questions, it simply allows us to perform a risk assessment.
 Questions need to be fully answered (even if it’s just N/A) or it may delay the approval of suppliers, if we require further detail to provide assurance.
 You make like to view or print off the questions first.